-Can I Use CBD In Recovery? - Comprehensive Wellness Centers
+Can You Use CBD in Recovery?

 Currently, there is a lot of discussion about the legalization of cannabis in the United States.
 Part of this debate includes the medical effects and uses of the plant.
 Cannabis contains two main ingredients, THC and CBD.
 While cannabis has psychoactive and mind-altering properties, THC is the chemical responsible for the “high” that cannabis produces.
 On the other hand, CBD is the compound known medicinally for reducing anxiety and providing an organic calming sensation.